-In 1971 the spaghetti western was over its peak, but Lee Van Cleef, one of the genre's biggest stars, was still very busy trying to convert his fame into hard cash, making more westerns than ever, in different countries, on different continents.
-The British-Spanish co-production Captain Apache was shot in Spain, scripted and directed by Americans, and starring an ensemble of actors from all over the world.
-Lee van Cleef is wearing one of the most ridiculous wigs in history and performing no less than two songs.
-He only sings one of them - in a style that could be described as Johnny Crash (1) - the second one, the title song, is a sort of slow rap, Lee reading the words instead of singing them.
+In 1971 the spaghetti western was over its peak, but Lee Van Cleef was still busy trying to convert his fame into hard cash, making more westerns than ever, on both sides of the ocean.
+Captain Apache was a British-Spanish coproduction, filmed in Spain, scripted and directed by Americans, and starring actors from all over the world.
+Lee is wearing one of the most ridiculous wigs in history and is also singing two songs.
+Excuse me: singing?
+Well, he only sings one of them - in a style that could be described as Johnny Crash (*1) - the second one, the title song, is a sort of slow rap, Lee reading the words instead of singing them.

-The movie feels like a second-hand spaghetti western, that is: a spaghetti western made by film makers who didn't know how to do it.
-Only one action scene (involving a blind guitar player) breathes some real spaghetti western atmosphere, otherwise it's more like Noir-meets-West-meets-Lee in search of Van Cleef.
-Luis Induni seems to be the only Italian connection here (he apparently was a political refugee in Francoist Spain): he's the mysterious Mormon who came all the way down from Utah to warn people for April Morning.
+Van Cleef looks a bit weird with his wig and without his moustache, but he works himself bravely through the labyrinth plot.
 Stuart Whitman and Carroll Baker make surprise appearances as the shady business man and the seductive saloon lady.
-The director, Alexander Singer, was a man who had exclusively worked for television but who apparently also was a good friend of Stanley Kubrick (4).
+We see a lot of familiar spaghetti western faces in minor roles, but we never get the idea that we’re in a spaghetti western; there’s only one scene (involving a blind guitar player) that seems to have some genuine spaghetti western atmosphere.
+The director, Alexander Singer, was a man who had exclusively worked for television but who apparently also was a good friend of Stanley Kubrick (*4).
 The film is shot by John Cabrera, who also did the cinematography of A Man called Noon, but his trademark use of odd camera angles is less obtrusive here.
 Both Philip Yordan and Milton Sperling were experienced screenwriters and you wonder if they had tasted a few mushrooms too before writing the script.